I have assembled here some of my unpublished stories, as well as some deleted/alternate scenes from published books.

 (a deleted scene from Danse Macabre)

-Alexandra Neve knows to be weary of arms dealers, thieves, and arsonists.
+Alexandra Neve knows to be wary of arms dealers, thieves, and arsonists.
 One thing she never thought she should be mindful of is Egan in a gambling house.

 If she’d known… she wouldn’t have let him carry all of the company’s savings.